 A product manager’s (PM) job is to understand what the needs of the customer are - what are their pain points?
 What are they interested in seeing from the next iteration of the product?
 The PM will investigate, listen, and then leverage their findings to inform product decisions.
 A great way to define customer needs is to listen to what current customers have to say.
 Not only your customers, but also your competitors’ customers.

 Product managers always have the customer in mind.
 The product manager is the biggest internal customer advocate, meaning that they have to be the voice of the customer.
 After defining and understanding the customer needs, they then relay that information to the development team so that the product can improve to meet more market needs.

 Competitive Product Research

 Product managers should know not only their own product inside and out, but also their competitors’ products.
-They need to know the aspects where their products overlap, what the strengths and weaknesses are from each product, and then leverage that information to create the best product to serve customer needs.
+They need to know the aspects where their products overlap, what the strengths and weaknesses are from each product, and then leverage that information to create the best product or feature to serve customer needs.

 Prioritize Product Initiatives

 When product managers make product decisions, they need to consider the what, why, and when.
 What product are they building and/or releasing, when is the best time to release it, and why will this benefit the customer?
-The answers to these questions inform which product initiatives to fund and how to get the company on board with investing in some products over others.
+The answers to these questions inform which product initiatives to fund and how to get the company on board with investing in some products or features over others.

 Who Do They Work Closely With?